Russia and German reunification: Opposing views on Mikhail Gorbachev's legacy | DW | 02.10.2020

 Thirty years ago, after decades of division, Germany was reunited.
 The Soviet leader at the time, Mikhail Gorbachev, is celebrated as hero in Germany.
 But at home, he has been met with bitter criticism.

-The political legacy of Mikhail Gorbachev, the last Soviet head of state, is still fiercely discussed in present-day Russia, especially his role in the process that led to German reunification — as officially enshrined on September 12th, 1990, in what became known as the Two Plus Four Agreement.
+The political legacy of Mikhail Gorbachev, the last Soviet head of state, is still fiercely discussed in present-day Russia.
+There is a debate especially his role in the process that led to German reunification.

 The central charges lodged against Gorbachev are that he got too little money from Germany in return for his acceptance of the agreement, and that he failed to block NATO's eastward expansion.